Local pairing of Feynman histories in many-body Floquet models: Monte-Carlo pairing

 \section{Monte-Carlo pairing}

 In Sec.~\ref{sec:local} we have imposed local pairings between forward and backward histories, and through this we have calculated $Z(s,t)$, defined in Eq.~\eqref{eq:Zs}.
 A similar approach was used in the calculation of $Z(+,+,t)$ and $Z(+,-,t)$ in Sec.~\ref{sec:fluctuations}.
-In this Appendix we describe the numerical method used to impose these local pairings of histories and focus in the first instance on $Z(s,t)$.
+In this Appendix we describe the numerical method used to impose these local pairings of histories.

 The local diagonal pairing $s$ is represented in the product space of forward and backward histories by the state $\ket{s}$, defined in Eq.~\eqref{eq:spairedstate}.
 Each of the forward and backward histories is a vector in a space of dimension $q^{2t}$, and so the product space has dimension $q^{4t}$.
 Since we are interested in late-time behaviour, it is not feasible to perform calculations in this space directly.
 One alternative, which we do not follow here, is to study the doubled Floquet operator $W \otimes W^*$, which acts on a space of dimension $q^{2L}$.
 Our Monte-Carlo approach instead requires us only to work with operators acting on a space of dimension $q^L$.
 We calculate properties of the forward and backward histories independently at first, and impose pairing through averaging.